A Minecraft Movie: "Chicken jockey" trend

-The film has sparked boisterous reactions and disorderly conduct from viewers, particularly Generation Z American and British adolescent boys, with some partaking in a viral Internet phenomenon on TikTok, alongside other social media platforms.
-Participants would often react enthusiastically to moments in the film that have been the subject of Internet memes, such as spontaneously erupting into loud cheers, jumping in excitement, dancing, or throwing popcorn when Black's character exclaims, "Chicken jockey!"
-Other viral lines include "Flint and steel!" and "I… am Steve", though neither approached the frenzy surrounding "Chicken jockey!"
-In one screening, viral videos emerged documenting audience members hoisting a live chicken after the quote and promptly ejected from the theater at Provo Towne Centre in Provo, Utah; another involved a group setting off fire extinguishers and smoke bombs, suffocating fellow theatergoers; while another led to a violent altercation in the parking lot outside the theater after adults asked four teenagers to quiet down.
+The film sparked boisterous reactions and disorderly conduct from viewers, particularly Generation Z American and British adolescent boys, with some partaking in a viral Internet phenomenon on TikTok, alongside other social media platforms.
+Participants would often react enthusiastically to moments in the film that have been the subject of Internet memes, such as spontaneously erupting into loud cheers, jumping in excitement, dancing, or throwing popcorn when Steve exclaims "Chicken jockey!"
+Other viral lines include "Flint and steel!" and "I... am Steve."
+In one screening, viral videos emerged documenting audience members hoisting a live chicken after the quote and being promptly ejected from the theater at Provo Towne Centre in Provo, Utah; another involved a group setting off fire extinguishers and smoke bombs, suffocating fellow theatergoers; while another led to a violent altercation in the parking lot outside the theater after adults asked four teenagers to quiet down.
 The trend has also spread to other Gen Z teenage boys from Australia and South Africa.

-Reactions to the phenomenon have been mixed.
+Reactions to the phenomenon were mixed.
 Some audience members frowned upon the misconduct as "annoying and disruptive", while several theater chains posted warnings against unruly behavior.
-Police have also reportedly been called to restore order and eject offenders, including an instance where an employee was physically harmed, although no charges were filed.
+Police were reportedly called to restore order and eject offenders, including an instance where an employee was physically harmed, although no charges were filed.
 Hess defended some of these antics as harmless and amusing, further explaining that he and Black had conceived the scene because they "thought it would be funny if Steve announced everything that happens to him, stating the obvious with extreme intensity".
 Black made a surprise appearance at a screening and warned fans not to throw popcorn.
 Writing for The Observer, Kate Maltby opined that audiences had crossed the line, pointing to the mess left for janitors to clean up.